 Slowly, as I started getting back to normal life, I started reading books.
 I started sleeping well again.
 I also repaid all my sleep debt from the past six months of running around to grow my startup.
 Then slowly, deep thoughts started occurring in my mind.
 It was like having a good meal after a few days of fasting.
 Finally, I started having brand new ideas for blogging which I was missing for a long time.

 In the past two weeks, I have been able to write two great blog posts about ad copywriting and predictive analytics.
 Together they are more than 6,000 words.
 Such deep work has come as a result of deep thought and an itch to share what I know with my readers.

-A Deep Life is a Good Life
+A Deep Life